cvinitha/testingtesttesing_vcvc/README.md

 # Vinitha

 Hello this is Vinitha.
-Hope the practical task is wel done
+Hope the practical task is well done